graelo/website/content/tokio/tutorial/index.md

 applications has been lowered substantially.
 Paired with Tokio's utilities and vibrant ecosystem, writing applications is a breeze.

 Tokio follows the standard library's naming convention when it makes sense.
 This allows easily converting code written with only the standard library to code written with Tokio.
-With the strong type system of Rust, the ability to deliver correct code easily is unparalleled.
+Together with the strong type system of Rust, the ability to deliver correct code easily is unparalleled.

 ## Flexible

-Tokio provides multiple variations of the runtime.
-Everything from a multi-threaded, [work-stealing] runtime to a light-weight, single-threaded runtime.
-Each of these runtimes come with many knobs to allow users to tune them to their needs.
+Tokio provides multiple variations of its runtime: everything from a multi-threaded, [work-stealing] runtime to a light-weight, single-threaded runtime.
+Each of these runtimes comes with many knobs to allow users to tune them to their needs.

 [work-stealing]: https://en.wikipedia.org/wiki/Work_stealing

 # When not to use Tokio

-Although Tokio is useful for many projects that need to do a lot of things simultaneously, there are also some use-cases where Tokio is not a good fit.
+Although Tokio is useful for many projects that need to do a lot of things simultaneously, there are also some use-cases where Tokio is not a good fit:

  - Speeding up CPU-bound computations by running them in parallel on several threads.
 Tokio is designed for IO-bound applications where each individual